Recurring elements in the Final Fantasy series: Art design

 From Final Fantasy VII onward, the main character designer for the series was Tetsuya Nomura, whose first major contribution had been character and monster designs for Final Fantasy VI.
-He was chosen by Sakaguchi as the character designer for Final Fantasy VII after being amused by his storyboards for VI.
+He was chosen by Sakaguchi as the character designer for VII after being amused by his storyboards for VI.
 His greater involvement was also due to scheduling conflicts with Amano's overseas trips to open exhibitions in Europe and North America.
 Nomura would end up having a substantial input into the character stories.
 While Final Fantasy VII would become Nomura's favorite project, its graphical limitations meant that his art style was limited in turn.
 For Final Fantasy VIII, he worked with other artists to make the characters more realistic.
-Nomura returned for Final Fantasy X, designing the main cast and creating a setting influenced by the South Pacific, Thailand and Japan.
+Nomura returned for Final Fantasy X, designing the main cast and creating a setting influenced by the South Pacific, Thailand, and Japan.
 For Final Fantasy XV, Nomura created the main characters alongside being one of the main creative forces behind its development.
 A trend with Nomura's characters is their names being related to the weather or the sky (Cloud, Squall, Tidus, Lightning).
 He wanted to break this tradition when designing Noctis Lucis Caelum, but after Final Fantasy XIII's Lightning was given a weather-based name, Nomura gave Noctis his current name: Noctis' name translates from Latin to "Night of Light Sky".

-Other notable artists include Akihiko Yoshida, Isamu Kamikokuryo and Yusuke Naora.
+Other notable artists include Akihiko Yoshida, Isamu Kamikokuryo, and Yusuke Naora.
 Yoshida's first major games were Final Fantasy Tactics and Vagrant Story, which he worked on together with Hiroshi Minagawa.
 He also did design work for Final Fantasy Tactics Advance, creating the Bangaa race that would later appear in Final Fantasy XII.
 For XII, he designed the main characters.
 As inspiration for their physical appearances, Yoshida used a variety of influences from multiple cultures.
 He returned to work on Final Fantasy XIV, where he needed to adjust from working on a static project to designing for the more fluid environment of an MMORPG.
 He would also contribute designs to A Realm Reborn, and its first expansion Heavensward.
 Kamikokuryo first did work on Final Fantasy VIII and X, then became art director for XII.
-He would return to this role for Final Fantasy XII: Revenant Wings, and the Final Fantasy XIII games: he had a major role in the design of Lightning's new appearance in Final Fantasy XIII-2.
+He would return to this role for Final Fantasy XII: Revenant Wings, and the Final Fantasy XIII games: he had a major role in the design of Lightning's new appearance in XIII-2.
 He was also involved in the world design of Final Fantasy XV.
-Naora has had a presence within the series since Final Fantasy VII, for which he designed the kanji logo for the antagonistic Shinra Corporation.
-His involvement in the series has primarily been as an art director for titles such as Final Fantasy X and XV, in addition to creating character designs for Final Fantasy XIII-2 and Final Fantasy Type-0.
+Naora had a presence within the series since Final Fantasy VII, for which he designed the kanji logo for the antagonistic Shinra Corporation.
+His involvement in the series has primarily been as an art director for games such as Final Fantasy X and XV, in addition to creating character designs for Final Fantasy XIII-2 and Final Fantasy Type-0.